GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Since NumPy is a huge scientific library and is still growing, this chapter will briefly introduce basic usage of the array.
 For more information on its API, refer to the following URL: https://numpy.org/

 ## NumPy Array
 NumPy array is a very flexible matrix.
-Compared to Python's List iterable object, the array has better performance both advantageous in faster speed and efficient memory management.
+Compared to a list object in Python, the array has faster speed and higher efficiency on memory management.

 Declaration of the NumPy array is be done as follows: